Disease & Vaccine Information

 Tetanus

-• The incubation period for tetanus infection, from time of exposure to appearance of the first symptoms, ranges from three days to three weeks.
+• The incubation period for tetanus infection ranges from three days to three weeks, from exposure to the appearance of the first symptoms.
 Initial symptoms include muscular stiffness of the jaw and neck, headache, seizures, changes in heart rate and blood pressure, fever, and chills.
 Complications include fractures, vocal cord spasms, impaired breathing, pulmonary embolism, pneumonia, infections acquired in the hospital during the course of treatment, and death.
+Those at higher risk for tetanus are diabetics, individuals with a history of immunosuppression, and IV drug users.

 Tetanus Vaccine

-• There are 12 different tetanus-containing vaccines licensed for use in the United States with 8 tetanus combination vaccines available for use in infants and children.
-These combination vaccines may contain one or more of the following vaccines: pertussis, diphtheria, hepatitis B, Hib, polio, and/ or polio.
-For adults, there are four tetanus combination vaccines available with 2 vaccines containing both tetanus and diphtheria toxoids approved for use in adults and children ages 7 years and older and two vaccines containing tetanus and diphtheria toxoid and acellular pertussis approved for use in children and adults ages 10 years and older.
+• There are 10 different tetanus-containing vaccines available for use in the U.S. These combination vaccines may also contain one or more of the following vaccines: pertussis, diphtheria, hepatitis B, Hib, and polio.
+For adults, there are three tetanus combination vaccines available with one vaccine containing both tetanus and diphtheria toxoids approved for use in adults and children ages seven years and older and two vaccines containing tetanus and diphtheria toxoid and acellular pertussis approved for use in children and adults ages ten years and older.

-• According to the CDC, common tetanus vaccine reactions include injection-site redness, pain, and swelling at the site of the injection.
-Sometimes, however, the pain and swelling is significant and extends from the shoulder to the elbow.
-If this occurs, the CDC warns that additional tetanus toxoid vaccine doses should not be administered more frequently than every 10 years.
-Additional serious reported side effects following tetanus toxoid vaccination include anaphylaxis, brachial neuritis, Guillain-Barre Syndrome, acute disseminated encephalomyelitis (ADEM), arthritis and myocarditis.
+• According to the CDC, common tetanus vaccine reactions include injection-site redness, pain, and swelling at the injection site.
+However, if the pain and swelling are significant and extend from the shoulder to the elbow, the CDC warns that additional tetanus toxoid vaccine doses should not be administered more frequently than every ten years.
+Additional serious reported side effects following tetanus toxoid vaccination include anaphylaxis, brachial neuritis, Guillain-Barre Syndrome (GBS), acute disseminated encephalomyelitis (ADEM), arthritis, and myocarditis.

-• As of March 1, 2024, there had been 6,676 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following vaccination with tetanus or tetanus-containing vaccines combined with additional vaccines, including 881 deaths and 5,795 serious injuries.
+• As of April 1, 2024, there have been 6,695 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following vaccination with tetanus or tetanus-containing vaccines combined with additional vaccines, including 883 deaths and 5,812 serious injuries.

-• Using the MedAlerts search engine, as of February 23, 2024, there have been 207,643 adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with tetanus and tetanus-containing vaccines combined with additional vaccines since 1990.
-Over 58 percent of tetanus vaccine-related adverse events occurring in children under the age of six years.
-Of these tetanus-vaccine related adverse event reports to VAERS, 3,191 were deaths, with over 85 percent of the deaths occurring in children under six years of age.
-Reported tetanus vaccine adverse events reported to VAERS include redness, swelling and pain at the injection site; headache; fatigue, sore and swollen joints; muscle weakness; fever; chills; nausea; shock; neuropathy; convulsions; encephalopathy; paralysis; Guillain-Barre Syndrome (GBS); death;
+• Using the MedAlerts search engine, as of March 29, 2024, there have been 208,327 adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with tetanus and tetanus-containing vaccines combined with additional vaccines since 1990.
+Over 60 percent of tetanus vaccine-related adverse events occur in children six years old and under.
+Of these tetanus-vaccine related adverse event reports to VAERS, 3,195 were deaths, with nearly 86 percent occurring in children under six years of age.
+Reported tetanus vaccine adverse events reported to VAERS include redness, swelling, and pain at the injection site; headache; fatigue, sore and swollen joints; muscle weakness; fever; chills; nausea; shock; neuropathy; convulsions; encephalopathy; paralysis; Guillain-Barre Syndrome (GBS); and death.

 NVIC “Quick Facts” is not a substitute for becoming fully informed about Tetanus and the Tetanus vaccine.
 NVIC recommends consumers read the more complete information following the "Quick Facts", as well as the vaccine manufacturer product information inserts, and speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.